-The Community Trust receives an annual payment from the Falck Renewables Kingsburn Community Fund to provide grants for the benefit of the village.
-With the help of Foundation Scotland, the Trust has established an independent Windfarm Fund Panel to assess and make recommendations regarding grant applications.
-This has been in operation throughout the year using Zoom and following lockdown in person and has provided grants to a wide range of community projects and organisations.
+The Community Trust receives an annual payment from the Renantis Kingsburn Community Fund (Windfarm Fund) to provide grants for the benefit of the village.
+With the help of Foundation Scotland, the Trust established an independent Windfarm Fund Panel to assess and make recommendations regarding grant applications.
+This has been in operation throughout the year and has provided grants to a wide range of community projects and organisations.
 These included grants for: